chpoullet/team-legends-project/README.md

 ## Aims of project:
 - To create an app that can take in orders
-- Apply Agile and scrum methodology with in a team of 5
+- Apply Agile and scrum methodology within a team of 5
 - Using all topics above in project such as OOP